A Study on the radon removal performance of low background activated carbon: Low background activated carbon

 \subsection{Background measurement}

-The intrinsic background of activated carbon may be vary from batch to batch and it also may be polluted during packaging and transporting, so it is necessary to measure the radioactive background before use.
-137~g activated carbon has been used for background measurement with the system shown in Fig.~\ref{fig.wholesystem}.
-The procedures are as below:
+The intrinsic background of activated carbon may vary from batch to batch and the carbon may also be polluted during packaging and transportation, thus a measurement is necessary before use.
+137~g of activated carbon have been used for background measurement with the system shown in Fig.~\ref{fig.wholesystem}.
+No special treatment has been done before measuring and the measurement procedure is as follows:

-(A) Put the activated carbon in the sample chamber and heat the activated carbon to 180 centigrade.
+(A) Put the activated carbon in the sample chamber and heat the activated carbon to 180~$^\circ$C.

 (B) Purge the heated activated carbon with evaporated nitrogen for 2 hours to remove the adsorbed radon from the activated carbon.
 The flow rate of the nitrogen is set to 3~L/min.

 (C) Seal the sample chamber for $^{222}$Rn accumulation and turn off the temperature control system.
 In this measurement, the sample chamber is sealed for 139~hours.